sosinitiative/sosinitiative/README.md

 [your contact information]

+## Our commitment and contributions

-> You can find our commitment [here]() and [these]() are our contributions.
+You can find our commitment [here](commitment.md) and [these](contributions.md) are our contributions.

 ---

 ## Also want to join the initiative?

-### What is this about?
-This initiative has been created to help you setup a guideline within your company to pay back to the community, as an effect your company will grow in knowledge and your culture will improve.
+Do you also want to improve the way your company and people think about and use open source?

 ### What is the process?